Can Defence, Law Enforcement and First Responders benefit from IoT?

 IoT is a network of different connected devices and sensors which transmit important data to a central Edge computer solution or a Cloud Platform which then analyses it and allows companies to take important decisions based on that analysis.
 IoT is found useful in almost all the industries and all types of companies all over the world.
 With applications ranging from smart cities to better transportation systems and oil and gas industry to healthcare, IoT is truly transforming the world we are living in.
 Now different private and government organizations are exploring the use of this technology in defence, law enforcement, and first responders and it comes as no surprise that IoT holds enormous potential in these fields too.
 From stronger defence system to faster and more reliable law enforcement services IoT can help in making the world a safer place.

-IoT applications in the defence and first responder are very widespread.
+IoT applications in the defense and first responder are very widespread.
 This article will discuss some of these applications to give you a fair idea of the potential this technology holds in this field.

 There is a lot of potential for IoT applications in the police department.
 From more efficient criminal records to better and more efficient police chases the integration of IoT in the police force will definitely give you an enhanced version of police.
 With all the patrolling vehicles of any particular area centrally connected they can rely on each other and quickly transmit the location of any emergency to other vehicles or call for back up.
 This technology will also make police chases more effective because officers will be aware of the location of other officers.
 With a centralized criminal record system, police officers will be well aware of the criminal history of any person the moment they arrest them.
 Another application of IoT related to the police department is a network of different gunshot sensors to immediately report crisis and alert local authorities.
 According to some reports homicides in North Carolina have decreased by 20% after installation of these sensors.